Criador-Horarios/Criador-Horarios/README.md

 - [X] Background Image
 - [ ] Add help button/animation
 - [x] Choose colors only when selecting the course
+- [ ] Disable clear and export schedule buttons when unable to use them

 ## Bug